ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ---
 <!-- omit in toc -->
 ## <img src="/assets/images/set-outlooksignatures Benefactor Circle Logo.png" style="height: 100px;" alt="Set-OutlookSignatures Benefactor Circle">
-**Set-OutlookSignatures is the gold standard in open-source software for centrally managing and deploying Outlook text signatures and Out of Office auto reply messages.**
+Set-OutlookSignatures is the gold standard in open-source software for centrally managing and deploying Outlook text signatures and Out of Office auto reply messages.

-You can download it for free from <a href="https://github.com/GruberMarkus/set-outlooksignatures">GitHub</a>. **ExplicIT's Benefactor Circle enhances the core version with a great set of additional features and commercial support.**
+You can <a href="https://github.com/GruberMarkus/set-outlooksignatures">download</a> it for free from GitHub.
+ExplicIT's Benefactor Circle enhances the core version with a great set of additional features and commercial support.

 <!-- omit in toc -->
 ## Topics